honeycombio/honeycomb-network-agent/README.md

 [![OSS Lifecycle](https://img.shields.io/osslifecycle/honeycombio/honeycomb-network-agent)](https://github.com/honeycombio/home/blob/main/honeycomb-oss-lifecycle-and-practices.md)

-**STATUS: this project is being sunset.** See https://github.com/honeycombio/honeycomb-network-agent/issues/353
+**STATUS:** This project is now archived.
+See #353 for details.
+For further questions, visit the Honeycomb Pollinators Community Slack.

 The Honeycomb Network Agent is a low effort, no-code, language agnostic solution to getting telemetry of your applications running in Kubernetes.